 Located in northern Europe in what is known as the “Baltic States”, Tallinn seems to be one of those towns that you’ve either seen splashed all over social media and hear people raving about… or you’ve never heard of it at all.
-It’s the capital of Estonia and has more recently started to get popular thanks to the likes of social media.
-As one of the best-preserved medieval cities in Europe, Tallinn is more than just a charming old town of cobblestone streets, grand churches, and orange rooftops… it’s so much more than that.
-It’s a place that has managed to retain its charm despite its history of being a target for both the Germans and Soviets in WWII.
+It’s the capital city of Estonia and constantly referred to as one of the most well-preserved medieval cities in all of Europe.
+And while Tallinn is a charming old town of cobblestone streets, grand churches, and orange rooftops… it’s so much more than that.
+It’s a place that has managed to retain its charm despite its history of being targeted by both Germans and Soviets in WWII.
 If you manage to pull off a visit to the Baltic States, these are the best 10 things to do in Tallinn.

 4. Take in the views from St. Olaf’s Church

 Located in Old Town, Olde Hansa is a complete tourist trap – that I found to be quite charming.
-The concept is to transport you back to medieval times.
-You’ll be served dinner by candlelight as the waiters and waitresses dress in medieval attire.
+The concept of the restaurant is to transport you back to medieval times.
+Expect to be served dinner by candlelight as the waiters and waitresses are dressed head to toe in medieval attire.
 While Olde Hansa is touristy, don’t expect to leave hungry!
 The food at Olde Hansa is delicious and filling, with big portions for an affordable price.